sloops77/ngForge/README.md

 Angular wrappers for Trigger.io (forge) modules:
 * Uses Promises NOT callbacks
 * All Trigger.io module methods are available (but only a portion are mocked)
+* The Request module adapter ($forgeHttp) exports angular's $http api (not trigger.io's jquery)
+* In Web Mock mode:
  * Caching & File modules use localStorage instead
-* Request module adapter ($forgeHttp) implements angular's $http api equivalence (not jquery)
  * Contact & Facebook modules return configurable mock data in browser mode

 Provides a set of angular adapters to communicate to trigger.io.